Stories

 Bob Button recalls a humorous tale from his childhood in downtown St. John’s: running wine through the city’s alleyways between Portuguese sailors and their local patrons.
 Of course, back then, people turned a blind eye.

-Portuguese Fishermen History Culture Drink Encounter Employment Trade Communication Boyhood
+Portuguese Fishermen History Drink Encounter Employment Trade Communication Portuguese Community Boyhood

 Child discipline and social services

-Culture Challenges Mentality Culture Shock Immigrant Experience Difference Refugee Experience Children Racism
+Culture Challenges Culture Shock Immigrant Experience Difference Refugee Experience African Community Children Racism

 On being African in music and dance

-"We will entertain you with our faces and our music.”
-Kudzaishe Chikowe and Rufaro Makamure talk about singing with their St. John's group Zimsoc and the stereotyping they experienced as African performers.
+“We will entertain you with our faces and our music.”
+Kudzaishe Chikowe and Rufaro Makamure talk about singing with their group, Zimsoc, and the stereotyping they experienced as African performers.

-Identity Challenges Forced Culture Mentality Difference Sociality Music Making African Music African Dance
+Identity Challenges Forced Culture Difference Sociality Music Making African Music African Dance African Community

-Originally from Newfoundland and Labrador, Ivan Muzychka is currently the Associate Vice-President for Communications, Advancement, and Community Engagement at the University of Saskatchewan.
-He was Associate Director of Communications at Memorial University from 1994 to 2012.
+Originally from Newfoundland and Labrador, Ivan Muzychka is currently associate vice-president for communications, advancement, and community engagement at the University of Saskatchewan.
+He was associate director of communications at Memorial University from 1994 to 2012.

 Identity Community Family History Experience Ukrainian Culture Ukrainian Language Immigration Ukrainian People